Role of Douglas Haig in 1918: Final victory and armistice negotiations

 Haig was now recovering his optimism.
-The Scheld was crossed on 9 November, two days ahead of schedule, with the Germans now offering little resistance as they retreated to the Antwerp-Meuse Line.
+The Scheldt was crossed on 9 November, two days ahead of schedule, with the Germans now offering little resistance as they retreated to the Antwerp-Meuse Line.
 Byng and Rawlinson politely declined Haig's plans to exploit with Kavanagh's Cavalry Corps, citing logistical difficulties.
 The Canadians attacked the German Seventeenth Army at Mons, ending the war at the place where the BEF had begun it.
 When the armistice took effect (11am on 11 November) Haig was at Cambrai in conference with his Army Commanders and Kavanagh – after planning the British contribution to the occupation of the Rhineland they posed for a group photograph.
-In England it was rumoured in England that the Kaiser, before being diverted into exile in the Netherlands, had been intending to surrender personally to Haig.
+In England it was rumoured that the Kaiser, before being diverted into exile in the Netherlands, had been intending to surrender personally to Haig.